-Transmission Owner Supplemental Projects:
+Transmission Owner operations, maintenanceSupplemental Projects:

-Supplemental Projects are defined in the Operating Agreement as refer to a transmission expansion or enhancement not needed to comply with PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
-The Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
-Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address local reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements or (v) implement Transmission Owner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice).
+Supplemental Projects refer to a transmission expansion or enhancement not needed to comply with PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
+Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
+Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address Transmission Owner zonal reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements or (v) implement Transmission Gwner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice).

-Pursuant to the Attachment M-3 Process, Supplemental Projects are presented through the TEAC (230 kV and above facilities) or the Subregional RTEP Committees (below 230 kV facilities) for review and comment in a three-part meeting process that includes at a minimum (i) an Assumptions Meeting, (ii) a Needs Meeting and (iii) a Solutions Meeting.
-The Subregional RTEP Committees' Solutions Meetings are followed by a round of comments before the Transmission Owners finalize the Supplemental Projects.
-The stakeholders are provided a final comment period before the Supplemental Project is included in the Local Plan.
+Pursuant to the Attachment M-3 Process, Supplemental Projects are presented through the TEAC (230 kV and planning personnel oversee these local systems.
+These above facilities typically provide only local transmission function) or the Subregional RTEP Committees (below 230 kV facilities) for review and comment in a three-part meeting process that includes at a minimum (i) an Assumptions Meeting, (ii) a Needs Meeting and (iii) a Solutions Meeting.
+The Subregional RTEP Comm itt ees' Solutions Meet ing s are f ol lowed by a round of interest to comments before the customers in Transmission Owners finalize the nearby electrical vicinity Supplemental Projects.
+The TO analysis ensures local facilities meet NERC and local reliability criteria.
+In addition, the local Transmission Owner personnel may stakeholders are provided a final comment period before the Supplemental Project is included in the Local Plan.
 Supplemental Projects included in the Local Plan are provided to the TEAC and the PJM Board as informational before integrating the Supplemental Project into the RTEP base case.
 Supplemental Projects are not approved by the PJM Board.
-It should also be noted that prior to integrating a Supplemental Project into the RTEP base case PJM performs a "do no harm study" to evaluate whether a proposed Supplemental Project will not adversely impact the reliability of the Transmission System as represented in the planning models used in all other PJM reliability planning studies.
-Once PJM determines that the proposed Supplemental Project will not adversely impact the reliability of the Transmission System, the proposed Supplemental Project may be integrated into the RTEP base case.
-In this way, Supplemental Projects are subject to similar, open, transparent and participatory PJM committee activities, as are PJM RTEP Projects (comprising Regional RTEP Projects and Subregional RTEP Projects; see discussion of TEAC and Subregional RTEP Committees).
+It should also develop recommended modifications to transmission facilities that are not required by PJM reliability, market efficiency or operational performance criteria (the non-criteria based upgrades are called Supplemental RTEP Projects.)
+The Transmission Owner be noted that prior to integrating a Supplemental Project into the RTEP base case PJM performs a "do no harm"

+st udy" to evaluate whether a proposed Supplemental Project will initiate all not adversely impact the reliability-based and supplement al upgrade r eq uest s f or f acilities not under PJM's cont r ol.
+All such projects of the Transmission System as represented in the planning models used in all other PJM reliability planning studies.
+Once PJM determines that the proposed Supplemental Project will be